govuk-one-login/account-management-stubs/README.md

-# di-one-login-home-stubs
+# di-account-management-stubs
-Repository to store stubs for services that OneLogin Home integrates with
+Repository to store stubs for services that Gov.UK OneLogin Account Managemet integrates with